Have you ever tried a hair mask? You may have already tried one and loved the results.

 - Phenols for hair-follicle health

 Simply add pure argan oil to nearly any mask recipe.
 It’s hard not to smile at the results.
+If you want to know more about argan oil’s overall benefits, read our comprehensive guide here.

 You’re ready to mix up your own recipe now, right?
 Collect your ingredients, and match them to your hair type.